Oven Door Towel – Traditional Basket Weave Knitting Pattern

 I wrote a book!

-Although unrelated to knitting, I want to share the link to Meal Planning Made Easy, a simplified approach to meal planning that will save you time, money and stress around mealtime.
+Although unrelated to knitting, I want to tell you about my book Meal Planning Made Easy, a simplified approach to meal planning that will save you time, money and stress around mealtime.

 Order a coil-bound copy directly from me.
 I ship within Canada for $38.
 Send an e-transfer to homemakingjewels@gmail.com and include your address in the comments of the e-transfer.